Office: ASBN 401C

 Office: ASBN 401A

-Dr. Eric J. Paulson is a Professor in the Department of Curriculum and Instruction and director of the Doctoral Program in Developmental Education.
+Dr. Eric J. Paulson is a Professor in the Department of Curriculum and Instruction and serves as Associate Dean of the Graduate College.
 His teaching background and interests include postsecondary literacy instruction in developmental education domains, including community colleges and 4-year colleges, and he has taught in a variety of institutions in several countries and states.
 His research interests focus around college transitional readers' deliberate and non-deliberate responses to texts and conceptualizations of literacy, utilizing approaches applied within a social-constructivist framework that include eye movement research, miscue analysis, and metaphor analysis.
-Homepage: www.ericpaulson.org
+Homepage: http://ericpaulson.wp.txstate.edu/

 Office: ASBN 401E